 This is a good accommodation for young adults in Paris.
 That is because it is in a lively district, the one of Belleville.
 Also, it is a refined and neat place.
 Common halls are cozy and the terrace is good too.
 The location of this accommodation in Paris is unique!
 It is between arrondissement 11 and arrondissement 20.

 - St Christopher’s Inn

 St Christopher Hostel in Paris is a chain.
 I recommend booking in the one at Gare du Nord.
 Even if I don’t recommend being there late at night, I think that its position is a great advantage if you want to move around Paris the second you exit the door of your accommodation!
-And you will use transports a lot.
-It is in arrondissement 10.
+And you will use transports a lot since it is in arrondissement 10!

-Free entry museums for under 26 in Paris
+Free entrance museums for under 26 in Paris

 If you are younger than 26, you may go to your favorite museum for free!
 Check if it is in the following list.
 Besides the Louvre, the Pantheon and the Catacombs, you won’t know where to go first.
 Remember to take your documents where the staff can check your age and your resident Country.